RobinHerbots/Inputmask/README.md

 ### shiftPositions
 Shift position of the mask entries on entry and deletion.
-In some cases shift the mask enties isn't desired.
+In some cases shift the mask entries isn't desired.
 Ex. date masks.
 Shifting month to day makes no sense

 Default: true